 Negotiate discounts

-While Airbnb prices are set by the host, there’s room for negotiation, especially for longer stays or during off-season.
+Try asking for a discount on your Airbnb, especially for longer stays or during off-season.
 Be polite and inquire about discounts for extended stays or last-minute bookings.

 Leverage Facebook groups